chkpnt/chkpnt-mailserver/README.md

 - [x] Catch-all accounts can be configured
 - [x] Multiple domains are supported
 - [x] Sieve rules can be used
+- Spam
-- [x] Spam is rejected
+  - [x] Spam with a high score is rejected
+  - [x] Potential Spam is not automatically delivered into a Spam folder (of course a customa Sieve rule can be used)
   - [x] Potiantial spam is greylisted
+  - [x] Spam can be learnt by dragging the mail into a special IMAP folder
-- [ ] Spam can be learnt by dragging the mail into a special IMAP folder
+  - [ ] Ham can be learnt by dragging the mail into a special IMAP folder.
+The mail is then automatically moved back.
+- Antivirus
-- [x] Viruses are rejected
+  - [x] Integration of ClamAV
   - [ ] Integration of VirusTotal.com
+  - [x] Infected mails are rejected
 - [x] Nice reports (rspamd WebUI is sufficient for me)
 - [x] Tests are executed by a CI system